Explore our current model boat projects and discover what makes them stand out:

 The "Ring of Light" project typically exemplifies the pure quality of a bygone era of the 'Golden 30s' when boating holidays on the Norfolk Broads experienced a boom in demand.
 New highly attractive, low wash designs, honouring protection of the riverbanks and associated wildlife, of which Ring Of Lights' designer and builder 'Herbert Woods' was famous for, arrived, capturing the essence of classic boat design.

-This series of photos shows the general phases of 'Rings' construction, and we will continue to add to the slideshow as we progress this lady's construction.
+This series of photos shows the general phases of our model 'Rings' construction, and we will continue to add to the slideshow as we progress this lady's construction.

-It was fun drawing up new lines plans to fit in with those produced, and we can now faithfully state 'Ring' is coming along nicely in 1:16 scale form as a working model.
-Ring will be showcased with all the detail we can place into her.
+It was fun drafting up new lines plans to fit in with those produced by Bernard Reeve, and we can now faithfully state 'Ring' is coming along nicely in 1:16 scale form as a working model.
+Ring will be showcased with all the detail we can possibly place into her.

 In more recent times, a mould was taken of an Ernest Woods boat to allow GRP hulls to be built, as all the YBODs have been constructed since No.94.

-The set of drawings we have of the original by Ernest Woods, drawn up in 1908, along with drawings from Herbert Woods, are now dusted off, to which we have scaled to 1:16, which should produce a very pretty 15" L.O.D. static model.
+The set of drawings we have of the original by Ernest Woods design, drawn up in 1908, along with drawings from Herbert Woods, are now dusted off, to which we have scaled to 1:16, which should produce a very pretty 15" L.O.D. static model.

 As we continue to make progress, construction photos will be added to this slideshow.
 Pop back and enjoy the build sequence at your leisure.